An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Is it easy to find a car park in Georgia?

-Parking in Tbilisi is difficult – just one more reason to avoid driving in the capital.
+Parking in Georgia is generally straightforward outside the major cities, but it can be challenging in urban centres – particularly in Tbilisi.
+This is just one more reason to avoid driving in the capital.

 What is a Georgian car passport, and do I need one?